Yoshi-Hashi

-Nobuo Yoshihashi (吉橋 伸雄, Yoshihashi Nobuo) is a Japanese professional wrestler.
-He currently works for New Japan Pro-Wrestling (NJPW) as Yoshi-Hashi (stylized in all capital letters), where he is currently one-half of IWGP Tag Team Champions alongside Hirooki Goto in their second reign.
-As well as a former NEVER Openweight 6-Man Tag Team Champion with Hirooki Goto and Tomohiro Ishii.
-A team which holds the record for longest reign with the title.
+Nobuo Yoshihashi (吉橋 伸雄, Yoshihashi Nobuo) is a Japanese professional wrestler, signed to New Japan Pro-Wrestling (NJPW), where he performs under the ring name Yoshi-Hashi (stylized in all caps as YOSHI-HASHI), and is a former four-time IWGP Tag Team Champion, with Hirooki Goto; as well as being a former NEVER Openweight 6-Man Tag Team Champion with Hirooki Goto and Tomohiro Ishii, a team which holds the record for the longest reign with the titles.

 Professional wrestling career

 New Japan Pro-Wrestling (2008–2010)

 In 2005, Yoshihashi tried to earn a training spot in the New Japan Pro-Wrestling (NJPW) dojo but failed to pass an introductory test.
 He was eventually accepted into the dojo, after passing the test on his third attempt, and made his professional wrestling debut on July 6, 2008, losing to Tetsuya Naito.
 Although not competing in the 2008 G1 Climax, he did wrestle on many of the G1 Climax shows.
 Yoshihashi did not pick up any wins in NJPW in 2008.
 This is normal for rookies in the promotion.
 However, on making his Riki Pro debut on November 3 he teamed up with Kazuchika Okada to beat the team of Kuniyoshi Wada and Yusaku Obata.
 On February 12, 2009, Yoshihashi won his first match in NJPW by teaming with Hiroshi Tanahashi and Yuji Nagata and defeating Kazuchika Okada, Hirooki Goto and Shinsuke Nakamura.
 After this, however, he lost almost all of his matches in 2009.
 On November 4, Yoshihashi teamed up with Koji Kanemoto in a losing effort against then-IWGP Junior Heavyweight Tag Team Champions Apollo 55.
 In 2010, Yoshihashi began winning many more matches for NJPW.
 He teamed up with Jyushin Thunder Liger to participate in the first Super J Tag Tournament, however, the pair lost in the first round and were eliminated.
 He also participated in the 2010 Best of the Super Juniors tournament.
 Though Yoshihashi picked up his first-ever singles victory in NJPW against junior legend Akira, he lost all of his other matches in the tournament and thus failed to progress to the semifinals.
 His last match for NJPW before leaving was a loss with Liger against Davey Richards and La Sombra.